Fiona-600/Project-2020/README.md

 A flower is classified as either among those based on the four features given.
 Fisher developed a linear discriminant model to distinguish the species from each other based on the combination of these four features.

+The iris 'petal' and 'sepal' are indicated in figure 2 below.

 *Fig 2 - Iris Petals and Sepals